usamaimdadsian/Scanline-Homographies-for-Rolling-Shutter-Plane-Absolute-Pose/README.md

 ## Contributions

+All the authors have been indicated as equal contributors to this work.

 Adrien Bartoli originates the idea of scanline-homography along with its estimation by B-Spline and polynomial paramterizations.
 Fang Bai develops the theory of fundamental homography equation, the QR form to parameterize plane-homographies, and the alternation method for pose estimation.
 Agniva Sengupta makes substantial contributions on the experiment part in the initial submission.